Simoncarbo/Ultras-Sound-Nerve-Segmentation---Kaggle/README.md

 You will also need at least 6GB of RAM since we are working with high resolution images (I was using 12GB).

 ## Conclusion and acknowledgements
-After months of reading, this is my first deeplearning project.
-Deeplearning is supposedly a lot of trial and error, but I tried to focus on the thinking part.
+After months of reading, this is my first deep learning project.
+Deep learning is supposedly a lot of trial and error, but I tried to focus on the thinking part.
 While it couldn't bring me to the top submissions, I learned a lot and tried out some original ideas.
 Of course, all this wouldn't have been possible without all the work that has been put in Keras and Theano.
 I'll never thank the contributors enough.
 I also want to thank Marko Jocic for his starter code for the competition.